syedumerahmedcode/linkedlist/readme.md

 - TODO: Create 3 diagrams showing step-by-step of insertion of Singly Linked List in memory.
 (89)

-# Traversal - singly linked list
+## Traversal - singly linked list

 - TODO: Add a diagram depicting the traversal in a singly linked list.
 (91) Time complexity: O(n)

-# Searching - singly linked list
+## Searching - singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (92) Time complexity: O(n)

-# Deletion - Singly linked list
+## Deletion - Singly linked list

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (93) Time complexity: O(n)

-# Deleting entire singly linked list
+## Deleting entire singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (95) Time complexity: O(1)

-# Time and space complexity of the singly linked list
+## Time and space complexity - singly linked list
 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (96)